hamzasdr/Real-Time-Face-Recognition-Pipeline/README.md

 # Real-Time-Face-Recognition-Pipeline
-Since the weights and Model Folder of the project are too large i will be uploading them to my Drive and provide the link here:
+YOLOv4 Model Folder of the project is too large i will be uploading it to my Drive and provide the link here: